devalc/Viz-WEPPCloud/helpfiles/S_upload.md

 ***

-Provide the url pointing to the WEPPCloud spatial file(Accepted format JSON, geojson, RDS formats).
+Provide the url pointing to the WEPPCloud spatial file(Accepted format are qs and RDS).